Parking in Pembrokeshire

-In order to help those most in need of the provision of a DPPP, applications will only be considered if:
+In order to help those most in need of the provision of a bay, applications will only be considered if:

 - The applicant owns and drives/is driven in a vehicle that is registered at the address of the proposed location of the disabled bay.

-- The applicant does not already have access to off-street parking or be able to provide an off-street parking space by clearing an existing drive/hard standing or by bringing back into use an existing garage.
+- The applicant does not already have access to off-street parking or be able to provide an off-street parking space by clearing an existing drive/hard standing.

 Meeting this criteria does not guarantee that a DPPP will be provided; only that the application will be assessed for suitability.
 Please do not provide any additional evidence unless asked to do so.

 DPPPs are not issued for visitors, health professionals or carers who do not live with the disabled applicant.

 The Council will not consider a DPPP provision in the following locations:

 - In the turning head facility of any cul-de-sac.